Europe and international

 This permanent dialogue at international and European level has two main purposes: to contribute to the dissemination of best practice and the convergence of tools and analysis frameworks; and to provide a forum for joint reflection and the development of harmonised responses to new challenges posed by the economy.

-Realising the importance of this cooperation between competition authorities, the Autorité joined the various international and European networks at a very early stage, and also signed bilateral agreements with different competition authorities to foster the spread of a competition culture and support the development of the most recently created agencies.
+Aware of the importance of this cooperation between competition authorities, the Autorité joined the various international and European networks at a very early stage, and has also signed bilateral agreements with different competition authorities to foster the spread of a competition culture and support the development of the most recently created agencies.

 France, a driving force within Europe